Melikash98/Editify/README.md

 ---

 ## 📄 License
-MIT License

-Copyright 2025 Melika Sh (Melikash98)

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the MIT License.
-<p>You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0</p>

 ---
 ## Keywords